 A lot, actually.

-The operator-to-investor transition trips up most founders because the skills are fundamentally different.
-Running a company requires deep involvement, rapid decision-making, and constant course-correction.
-Investing requires patience, portfolio thinking, and the discipline to write a check and step back.
-Naval Ravikant built AngelList and invested in over 200 companies, including Uber and Twitter, but he had the advantage of seeing thousands of deals before deploying serious capital.
-Most first-time angels don't have that context.
+The shift from operator to investor trips up most founders because the skills are different.
+Running a company means deep hands-on work, fast calls, and constant fixes.
+Investing means patience, a portfolio mindset, and the nerve to write a cheque and step back.
+Naval Ravikant built AngelList and backed over 200 companies, including Uber and Twitter, but he'd seen thousands of deals before he started writing big cheques.
+Most first-time angels don't have that kind of context.

 The trap is assuming that success as an operator translates directly to success as an investor.
-It doesn't.
 The pattern recognition that helped build a company can work against a new investor.
-Every pitch deck is a version of the founder's own journey, leading to overvaluing founders who seem familiar and missing those who don't fit the mental model.
+Every pitch deck feels like a version of the founder's own journey, leading to overvaluing founders who seem familiar and missing those who don't fit the mental model.

 After the Slack sale, Stewart Butterfield was direct about his intentions: "I'm not going to do anything entrepreneurial."
 Yet even he has since engaged in selective angel investing, focused on workplace tools and collaboration software where his expertise runs deep.